Introduction to InDesign CC

 • 24 course hours

-Wouldn't it be terrific if you could use one program to create all the different types of print materials—such as letterhead, forms, and even brochures and business cards?
-Well, you can.
-This first lesson introduces the different types of content you can produce with InDesign's workspace and tools.
-And then you will start working on your first project—a logo for a fictional business.
+Wouldn't it be terrific if you could use one program to create all the different types of print materials you need for your small business, organization, or family—such as letterhead, forms, and even brochures and business cards?
+Well, you can!
+We'll spend this first lesson going over all the different types of content you can produce with InDesign.
+We'll explore the InDesign workspace and tools, and then we'll get right to work on our first project—a logo for the fictional business we'll create materials for throughout this course!

-This lesson focuses on starting and saving a new print document.
+In this lesson, you'll learn all about starting and saving a new document.
 What's one of the most common types of print documents?
-If you said "letterhead," you would be right and well on your way to this lesson's project.
-By the end of the lesson, you will know how to choose settings for a new file, add background images, and organize your content to create a custom letterhead.
+If you said, "letterhead," you'd be right and well on your way into this lesson's project.
+By the end of the session, you'll know how to choose settings for a new file, add background images, and organize your content to create a custom letterhead.
+You'll also add a second page to create a matching envelope, and you'll learn how to add a custom Parent page for the envelope.
+As in all of our lessons, we'll go over how to use the specific colors, styles, and logo for our fictional business, but you'll be able to use the same techniques for your personal business or projects.

 Many of your projects will use multiple pages with different layouts.
-Designing a catalog layout is the perfect way to learn these skills, and that's what this lesson focuses on.
-You will see how to add a graphic into an existing frame, as well as how to add content instantly using a file called a snippet.
+Designing a travel brochure is the perfect way to learn these skills, and that's what we'll focus on today.
+We'll work with two different column layouts while exploring other InDesign features (like grids and document coordinates) that can help you lay out a page evenly.
+We'll also go over using text frame placeholders so you don't have to add content to the page to see its layout.
+For a final touch of realism, we'll use placeholder text during the design process to give you a good idea of how a page will look when you're finished.
+You'll see how to add a graphic into an existing frame and make it fit, as well as how to add content instantly using a file called a snippet.

 Doug Sahlin